-Google reviews widgets, available in various shapes and sizes, enable you to embed or display online reviews from your Google business listing on your own website.
+A Google reviews widget enables you to embed or display online reviews from your Google business listing to your own website.

 - Improved search performance.
 You can gain greater search visibility and drive more traffic by leveraging reviews, a top 3 ranking factor in local search.

 - Higher conversion rates.
 When ratings are displayed in search results, conversion rates can go up by up to 17 percent.

 - Powerful social proof.
 When choosing a business, 94 percent of consumers rely on online reviews.

 - Lowers costs: Adding reviews to your website can even help reduce cost-per-click on your AdWords campaigns.